 The program offers a variety of opportunities to suit a student's course of study and interests, including exciting locations around the world.
 Programs are typically one to two semesters long.
-In order to be eligible, you must have a minimum GPA of 2.8, be a sophomore standing or higher and be in good standing with the College.
 For more information, please contact studyabroad@mercy.edu.

 LEARNING AND ASSESSMENT SERVICES